RobDolin/Data/get-involved.md

 To inspire learning, growth and success in life; one child, one family and one community at a time.
 Inspirar aprendizaje, crecimiento y éxito en la vida: un niño, una familia y una comunidad a la vez.

+[NAACP](http://www.seattlekingcountynaacp.org/) - The mission of the National Association for the Advancement of Colored People is to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate racial hatred and racial discrimination.

 [Progreso](http://www.progresowa.org/) - Progreso's mission is to ensure that Latino communities are fairly represented in Washington State’s social, economic and political systems to improve the quality of life for all Washingtonians.